 The Confucius Institute at Edge Hill University – offers various opportunities for the local community to learn about Chinese culture and language.
 Check out their web pages for opportunities that are free and open to the public.
 See:

-Liverpool University is also holding an Open House in May 2016 with a variety of lectures and other events open to the public.
+Forr example, Liverpool University is holding a Science and Society Lecture Series 2019 open to the public.

 Liverpool John Moores University Roscoe Series – free lectures open to the public; pre-booking required.